Questwealth Portfolios is a robo-advisor owned by Questrade. It was formerly called Portfolio IQ.

-3. Active Management: Research studies are in favour of passive vs. active management.
+3. Active Management: Research studies favour passive vs. active management.
 However, it should be noted that when active management is successful, it can mean that your portfolio beats the market (and passive funds).

 4. Lower Taxes: They use tax-loss harvesting to minimize the taxes paid on your portfolio.

-5. Proven Portfolios: A majority of their portfolios have been around for over 10 years and you can check out their historical performance.
+5. Proven Portfolios: Most of their portfolios have been around for over 10 years, and you can check out their historical performance.

-6. Credible Company: Questrade has been around for over 19 years serving Canadians.
-They are regulated by IIROC and CIPF and your funds are protected up to $11 million should the company go bankrupt.
+6. Credible Company: Questrade has served Canadians for over 21 years.
+They are regulated by IIROC and CIPF, and your funds are protected by up to $11 million should the company go bankrupt.

-7. Their My Family Program allows you to connect accounts of family members, friends, and relatives so you can take advantage of the lowest fees possible.
+7. Their My Family Program allows you to connect accounts of family members, friends, and relatives to take advantage of the lowest fees possible.

 8. Dividend Re-investing

 You should consider more than fees when choosing a robo-advisor.
-I have written an article on the factors to consider when choosing a robo-advisor here.
+I have written an article on the factors to consider when choosing a robo-advisor.

 In addition to Questwealth Portfolios, Questrade also has one of the best online discount brokerages available to Canadians.
 You can use this platform to try your hand at DIY investing and purchase individual stocks, mutual funds, ETFs, currencies, options, and more.